 Yes, dealing with mental health challenges and depression does not make it easy to make the right choices, but we have to try.
 Commit to making your own action plan, guaranteeing you can stay young at heart, and mentally and physically healthy.
 Here are a few tips…

 Get moving and stay moving!
-Just because you don’t want to go for walk or to an exercise class, get over it!
+You may not want to go for walk or to an exercise class – get over it!
 Do it because it’s a matter of life and death.

 Get involved with something or someone.
 Keep your social connections.
 Care about someone other than yourself and this way you will both age well.

 If you get the flu, go the doctor.
 If you feel anxious or depressed, go to the doctor.
 Mental health is as critical as your physical health.